-Practicum I and II (ECE210, 211) provides second-year Early Childhood Education students opportunity to put into practice what they have learned in the classroom.
-Students spend approximately eight hours per week, for 12 weeks, working in an early childhood centre under the
+Practicum I and II (ECE 210, 211) provides second-year Early Childhood Education students opportunity to put into practice what they have learned in the classroom.
+Students spend approximately eight hours per week, for 12 weeks, working in an early childhood centre under the direct supervision of a qualified worker.
+Students will be able to plan and implement several activities and will be required to submit written reflections of the experience.
+Ideally by the time a student has completed Observation I and II and Practicum I and II, they will have been exposed to at least two different early childhood education centres.
 3 credit hours Every semester